-These include greeting and orienting visitors, assisting with special events, fee collection, invasive plant control, answering visitors’ questions, sewing living history clothing, data entry, leading hikes, native plant nursery work, answering phones, designing curriculum, library and inventory projects, archive/collections/archeology work, and conducting living history and education programs, and special events (e.g. monthly 3rd Sunday speaker series, spring and fall elk pellet surveys, 2nd Wednesday of July Newfoundland dog event; March, June and September fun runs).
+These include greeting and orienting visitors, fee collection, custodial work, conducting foot and kayak tours, invasive plant control, answering visitors’ questions, sewing living history clothing, data entry, leading hikes, native plant nursery work, answering phones, designing curriculum, library and inventory projects, archive/collections work, conducting living history and education programs, and special events (e.g. monthly 3rd Sunday speaker series, spring and fall elk pellet surveys, 2nd Wednesday of July Newfoundland dog event; March, June and September fun runs).

 Volunteers are encouraged to participate in park training.
 This includes the annual staff training in June as well as monthly staff safety meetings.

-If you are interested in applying to be a Lewis and Clark National Historical Park VIP please read some sample job descriptions below or at www.volunteer.gov/gov and complete the application at www.nps.gov/volunteer ; or mail your completed application with your resume to Sally Freeman, Volunteer Program Manager, Lewis and Clark National Historical Park, 92343 Fort Clatsop Rd., Astoria, Oregon 97103.
+If you are interested in applying to be a Lewis and Clark National Historical Park VIP please read some sample job descriptions below.

 Current VIP opportunities at Lewis and Clark NHP

-- Custodial Assistant: Assist staff with cleaning buildings, recycling, sweeping sidewalks, and the daily opening of parking lots.
+Custodial Associate: Assist staff with cleaning buildings, recycling, sweeping sidewalks, and the daily opening of parking lots and trailheads.
 This work starts early each day and occurs year round.

-- Education assistant: Assist rangers with organizing school groups and conducting activities with school children.
-Share lessons relating to the Lewis and Clark Expedition with education groups visiting the park.
-Assist with the park's traveling trunk and video loan programs.
+Education Associate: Assist rangers with organizing spring and fall weekday school groups and conducting activities with school children.
+Share lessons relating to the Lewis and Clark Expedition and the environment.
+Support the park’s traveling trunk and video loan programs.
 Co-lead activities during two weeks of camps in the summer.
 This position is for local volunteers or those willing to use the park’s volunteer RV sites.